mpanighetti/dnd5e-updated-reincarnate-tables/ch-1-thesis.md

 ## Assumptions

+### Grouping and separating

 - **Related ancestries are grouped together under a common species for organizational purposes.** This does not align with the options presented in some book releases, where classically grouped ancestries are split out into discrete species options (e.g. eladrin, sea elves, and shadar-kai are all considered types of elves in _Mordenkainen's Tome of Foes_, but are separate species in _Mordenkainen Presents: Monsters of the Multiverse_), but this setup helps keep the top-level table under control, it acknowledges that these separate branches of people have a common ancestry with shared traits, and it prevents the odds from being stacked in the favor of more diverse species such as elves or dragonborn.
+- **Species and ancestries that have been revised over time are listed as single entries.** An example of this is the chromatic and metallic dragonborn ancestries; even though they have been printed with differing species names and traits over the years, they have the same color and metal options in _SRD 5.2_, _Fizban's Treasury of Dragons_, and _SRD 5.1_, and thus will be considered the same options for _Reincarnate_ to avoid adding more complexity than this document already manages.
+A single source will be listed for each entry (see **[Sourcing](#sourcing)**).
+When there is ambiguity over how a name correlates to previous options, a footnote will list the older names for reference.
+- **New associations have been established for legacy species based on mixed parentage.** Specifically, this document considers the half-elf and half-orc species to be ancestries of elves and orcs respectively.
+These two species options have been removed as player options as of _SRD 5.2_, but they will remain in this document, as all 5e species and ancestries remain supported by the core game rules, even if in older superseded or legacy sources.
+- **Bugbears, goblins, and hobgoblins are grouped together as ancestries of the goblinoid species**, due to their peoples' connections in lore, and in recognition of recent game updates giving them the shared "goblinoid" creature tag and the Fey Ancestry trait.
+- **The lineages from _Van Richten's Guide to Ravenloft_ are not considered to be ancestries of a common species.** While they have shared mechanics for character creation or conversion, they have no actual shared origin in lore and thus are treated as separate species.
+- **The dhampir is considered to be a vampire variant**, based on it fulfilling a similar archetypal fantasy role and narrative origin.

+### Sourcing

 - **If a species or ancestry is available in multiple books, one official source will be referenced in a footnote, prioritized by cost and modernity.** The source of choice will be based on the following methodology from highest to lowest priority:

   1. Free sources (e.g. _SRD_ over _Player's Handbook_)